How project status reports work: 8 steps + template

 • Note unexpected project risks

 Example status report summary: Our survey results are in and being reviewed.
-At first glance, we’re seeing 80% employee satisfaction, up 3 points from the last survey.
-The Engagement Committee is working with the Executive team on what new engagement initiatives to implement in our key target areas, which include career growth and transparency.
+At first glance, we're seeing 80% employee satisfaction, up 3 points from the last survey.
+The Engagement Committee is working with the Executive team on new engagement initiatives to implement in our key target areas, including career growth and transparency.

 Step 5: Add a high-level overview of each key area

-Depending on your project, your key areas may vary from report to report, or they may stay consistent.
-For example, in an Agile project that’s continuously improving, you’d likely use dynamic key areas that cover the things your team worked on during the last sprint.
-Alternatively, for an event planning project, there are a set number of key areas that you always want to touch on, like promotion, signups, and speakers.
+Depending on your project, your key areas may vary from report to report or remain consistent.
+For example, in an Agile project that's continuously improving, you'd likely use flexible key areas that cover the work your team did in the last sprint.

 For each key area in the status report, add a few bullet points that give an update on progress, accomplishments, and upcoming work.